Starting up and implementing:

 The Post-ICU journal is accessible on smartphones, tablets and computers.
 Healthcare staff can simply use a web connection on the office page of the bedside monitor.
 The interaction and functionality are identical on all the different devices.
 Post-ICU meets European privacy and security requirements, and the data is stored securely.Find out more about privacy and security.

 Would you like to work with Post-ICU, as a hospital?
-Have you got some questions?Please get in touch.
+Or do you have some questions?Please get in touch.

 What is the situation with online privacy and security for the journal?